ViAchKoN/sqlalchemy-query-manager/README.md

 You can choose to return specific fields from your model using the `only` method.
 This will return the fields you requested, and the results will be instances of the `Row` class.
+Starting from `0.2.0` you can use `*` to return all fields for a model, the results will be the instance of the `Row` class.

 ```python
 db_object = ObjectModel.query_manager.only('id', 'description').first()